faisalcse1/faisalcse1/README.md

 Additionally, I have worked with cloud platforms such as AWS, Plesk, Oracle Cloud, and on-premises servers, and have expertise in report generation using Crystal/RDLC Report and Power BI.
 I have experience with source code management using Git and have expertise in ETL processes using SSIS and SSRS.

-I love to learn new teachnology and tech people throgh my [Programming Palli](https://www.youtube.com/programmingpalli) youtube channel.
+I love to learn new technology and teach people throgh my [Programming Palli](https://www.youtube.com/programmingpalli) youtube channel.

 ## Programming Instructor
 I'm a programming enthusiast with a passion for teaching and sharing knowledge.
 As an experienced trainer, I'm dedicated to helping people learn programming skills and techniques that will enable them to achieve their goals.